Chelsea Row Owners Association

 Fix requires

-Bylaws amendment at any meeting with quorum
+Bylaws amendment at May 16 meeting

 05